You can learn how to play the B chord in all CAGED shapes!

 The best way to learn guitar is to take every song you come across and learn as much as possible from it.

-You can play all chords in all areas, you can transcribe the vocal melody, keyboard licks, bass lines, and backing vocals.
+You can play all chords in all areas, and you can transcribe the vocal melody, keyboard licks, bass lines, and backing vocals.

 Move those parts around the neck, maybe even change the key.